inventree/InvenTree/docs/docs/extend/plugins/test.md

         return True/False
 ```

-To test this function parts are needed in the database.
+To test this function, parts are needed in the database.
 The test framework creates
 a dummy database for each run which is empty.
 Parts for testing need to be added.
-The test function looks like:
+This is done in the test function which looks like:

 ```
 from part.models import Part, PartCategory